Recent Blog Posts

-> Refined sugar - all forms of sugar will wreak havoc on your digestive system, because they support the growth of problematic bacteria and yeasts which further damage your gut, so should be avoided during gut healing.
-This includes artificial sweeteners such as aspartame and sucralose.
+> Refined sugar - all forms of sugar will wreak havoc on your digestive system, because pure sugars support the growth of problematic bacteria and yeasts which further damage your gut, so should be avoided during any gut healing programme.
+This includes artificial sweeteners such as aspartame and sucralose, as these can also disrupt your gut microbiome.
 You also want to avoid white cane sugar, high fructose corn syrup, and glucose.
-Naturals sugars such as raw honey and maple syrup should also be reduced during the initial stages of gut healing.
+Naturals sugars such as raw honey and maple syrup should also be reduced during the initial stages of gut healing.8

 > Pro-inflammatory foods - refined vegetable oils (sunflower, rapeseed), GMO foods (corn, soy), non-organic dairy, and meat are also ones to look out for.

 This programme is a great way to get started on your road to a happy gut, but if symptoms persist I would always recommend working with a registered nutritionist or similar healthcare practitioner, who can identify your unique triggers and guide you through this programme with an individualised approach.
 A healthcare practitioner can also prepare you for any side effects or symptoms that may occur during the initial stages of healing.